uptrace/uptrace-python/example/basic/README.md

-# Uptrace for Python example
+# Basic OpenTelemetry Python example

 To run this example: